dat-ecosystem-archive/DEPs/proposals/0002-hypercore.md

 10 = h(chunk5)
 ```

-In the Hypercore feed, we only want one active root.
-Therefore, when there are multiple roots we hash all the roots together again.
-At most there will be `log2(number of data blocks)`.
+It is convenient to capture the state of the Hypercore feed as a whole with a fixed-size hash, regardless of how many root hashes there are.
+This is achieved by always re-hashing all the individual root hashes together into a single hash value.
+At most there will be `log2(number of data blocks)` such individual root hashes to re-hash.

 ```
 root = h(9 + 3)